penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/07-add-knowledge-to-agent.md

 ---
-title: Add knowledge to your agent - Module 07
+title: 07 - Add knowledge to your agent
 description: Learn how to add custom knowledge to your Azure Logic Apps workflows and agents. ms.service: azure-logic-apps
 author: brbenn